recipejoiner/backend-boilerplate/README.md

 bundle install
 ```

 Make sure postgres is running on localhost.
-You may have to change your credentials under `/config/database.yml`:
+You may have to change your credentials under `/config/database.yml`.
+You might also want to change the name of your database; you can do that in that same file.

 ```sh
 rake db:create